vansh1702/TheHangerCompany/README.txt

 Edit the /Views/Hangers/Index.cshtml file and add a Rating field and then updating it Also updated the SeedData and then gave the command in PMC to add and then update the database Tested , works fine

+Modified the Privacy page to About Us page so as to give general information.

+Now giving the validation for the Hanger.cs and tested with different outputs and in the end it asks to put in the correct info for the perfect output

+At last now need to make changes to css and index page